Rudra-Dey-Sarkar/User-Information-App/README.md

       Previous Button :- This button display the previous user information.

+styles.tsx :- This component contains all the necessary styles for the App component.

 ## File Structure
 User-Information-App --> app --> tabs --> index.tsx and _layout.tsx